JackMcnamee/theory-algos-project/README.md

       - Designing such an algorithm would depend on many factors, such as the equipment and resources available, the size of the input message, and the time you have.
 The resources needed would probably include a quantum computer, however the likelihood of the algorithm outputting the correct input message in our lifetime would be very low.
 My reasoning for this is that there is no evidence of any members of the SHA-2 family having been cracked yet.
 Also the price of Bitcoin being as high as it is, is in part due to the security of the cryptocurrency, which uses SHA-256 in the creation of Bitcoin addresses.
 3) How difficult is it to find a hash digest beginning with at least twelve zeros?
       - The probability of generating a hash digest starting with twelve zeroes would be: 1/32^12 = 8.67e-19
-      - Get the reciprocal of the possibilty to get the average number of hashes to solve this: 1/8.67e-19 = 1.1534025e+18
+      - Get the reciprocal of the possibility to get the average number of hashes to solve this: 1/8.67e-19 = 1.1534025e+18
       - Divide this by the hashrate of your hardware to get the average number of seconds required to obtain this hash digest: 1.1534025e+18/3,000,000 = 384467500000 seconds or over 12000 years.
           - A typical laptop does around 2-3 million hashes per second.